 GentleBrook was founded in 1974 by Glen and Lois Yoder along with a caring and compassionate group of church and community leaders to provide a home for individuals with developmental disabilities.
 Hartville Homes — now called Hartville Meadows — the first facility, opened in 1982 as a 32-bed residential home.

 Today, GentleBrook provides services and supports that span the lifetime needs of individuals with intellectual and developmental disabilities, youth, and older adults.
-These services and supports include residential options, day habilitation, vocational training, employment options, sports training and recreational programs.
+These services and supports include residential options, academies, adult day programs, vocational training, and recreational programs.

 By focusing on potential and not limitations,